Stars Hollow: The Revolutionary War

-A statue of Casimir Pulaski, Polish nobleman, soldier, and military commander who has been called, together with his counterpart Michael Kovats de Fabriczy, "the father of the American cavalry." sits across from the town square, next to Luke's Diner.
+A statue of Casimir Pulaski, Polish nobleman, soldier, and military commander who has been called, together with his counterpart Michael Kovats de Fabriczy, "the father of the American cavalry," sits across from the town square, next to Luke's Diner.

 On the town square's gazebo is the town's Liberty Bell sign, which reads:

 Town Square

 The center of town consists primarily of businesses surrounding a park with a gazebo.
-The town square is the location of Luke's Diner, Doose's Market, Miss Patty's dance studio (which hosts town meetings), the town's house of worship (which functions as both a church and synagogue), and the public high school.
-In the Gilmore Girls: A Year in the Life episode "Summer," the office of The Stars Hollow Gazette is shown to be located here, as well.
+The town square is the location of Luke's Diner, Doose's Market, Miss Patty's dance studio (which hosts town meetings), the town's house of worship (which functions as both a Protestant church and synagogue), and the public high school.
+In the Gilmore Girls: A Year in the Life episode "Summer," the office of The Stars Hollow Gazette is shown to be located here as well.

-The town square serves as a primary setting throughout the Gilmore Girls TV show and Gilmore Girls: A Year in the Life.
+The town square serves as a primary setting throughout Gilmore Girls and Gilmore Girls: A Year in the Life.
 Many town functions and private events are held in this area, including the Firelight Festival and the Battle of Stars Hollow.
 In the Gilmore Girls series finale "Bon Voyage," Rory's farewell party is held in a rainstorm under a tent in the park.
 The wedding of Lorelai and Luke takes place in the gazebo in "Fall," the fourth episode of Gilmore Girls: A Year in the Life.

 Third Street

 Third Street is the location of the Dragonfly Inn, which Lorelai and Sookie St. James purchase in season three after its previous owner, Fran Weston, dies in episode 20, "Say Goodnight, Gracie."
-The inn undergoes renovations throughout season four until its test-run opening in episode 22, "Raincoats and Recipes."
+The inn undergoes renovations throughout season four until its test-run opening in the season finale, episode 22, "Raincoats and Recipes."
 It remains Lorelai and Sookie's primary business for the rest of the show.

 According to the Stars Hollow Historical Society, Third Street is among the town's worst historical landmarks to take your children.
 In the 18th century, it was known as "Sores and Boils Alley," where sick and suffering people throughout the region came to have sores and boils lanced.
 A small leper colony is said to have existed there as well.